projg2/google-authenticator-wrappers/README.rst

 The ``--enable`` option reads new configuration from fd 3, and writes it to the isolated secret directory after successful PAM authentication.
-The ``--disable`` option simply removes the secret, effectively disabling the 2nd step authentication.
+The ``--disable`` option simply removes the secret, effectively disabling the second step authentication.

 References